The outcome of the Commission’s consideration of the priority theme takes the form of agreed conclusions, negotiated by all States.

 The Commission on the Status of Women adopted:

 - a draft resolution on the “Situation of and assistance to Palestinian women”, by a recorded vote (22 in favour to 1 against, with 10 abstentions) for action by the Economic and Social Council

 - a resolution on “Release of women and children taken hostage, including those subsequently imprisoned, in armed conflicts”, without a vote

 - a resolution on “Gender equality and the empowerment of women in natural disasters”, without a vote

 - a resolution on “Women, the girl child and HIV and AIDS” (advance unedited version), by a recorded vote (22 in favour to none against, with 16 abstentions).

 In separate votes on proposed amendments, the Commission approved amendments to operative paragraph 11, by a recorded vote of 18 in favour to 15 against, with 3 abstentions; operative paragraph 20, approved by a recorded vote of 20 in favour to 9 against, with 3 abstentions; and operative paragraph 35, approved by a recorded 20 votes in favour to 13 against, with 3 abstentions.

-These resolutions will be included in the report of the Commission (forthcoming).
+These resolutions are included in the report of the Commission (E/2014/27).